 Over the last 10 years the number of texts sent globally has increased more than 7,700%.
 With 18.7 billion texts sent every month worldwide, this explosion in digital communication technology over the last decade has been met by the world with open arms and active thumbs.

 The digital natives of today are increasingly using text-based communication as their primary form of communication with friends and family, and this shows no signs of slowing.
 Video communication is also on the rise in line with massive advances in the processing power, enhanced hardware, and ubiquity of smart phones across the world.
-We are also seeing more and more companies using instant messaging to provide quick and convenient services to their customers and facilitate communication amongst staff (while I type this I have received a gif of a Capybara having a hot spring shower).
+We are also seeing more and more companies using instant messaging to provide quick and convenient services to their customers and facilitate communication amongst staff.

 And why wouldn’t you take advantage of this technology?
 The ability to fire off a message (or photo, voice message, video, gif…) to friend, at any moment, in any part of the world, in a matter of seconds, and at almost zero cost is essentially a mini-miracle that we perform dozens of times a day with little thought to what is happening.
 Similarly, little thought is given to the limitations of computer mediated communication, especially when the conveniences they provide us are so glaring.